CS373: Software Engineering

 • We will compute your grade with an innovative approach called specifications grading.

-• We will evaluate each assignment on whether or not it meets the stated specifications.
+• We will evaluate each assignment to see whether it meets the specifications.

 • Here's the EMRN scale: